cirosantilli/ruby-cheat/bundler/README.md

 The `config` file in that directory can contain options such as:

+##PATH

-- `BUNDLE_PATH: vendor/bundle`: set the path to install gems under.
+`BUNDLE_PATH vendor/bundle`: set the path to install gems under.

 The default is the user local `~/.bundle`, but you could make it a global shared directory if you have `sudo`.

-    One good per project option is the `.bundle` directory itself.

-    On Rails 4 the default is `vendor/bundle`.
+The most standard per project location is `vendor/bundle`, which is the Rails 4 default.
+It is also used on certain `bundler` defaults, such as the `--deployment` option.

+If you don't already have a `vendor/bundle` directory, and don't want to create one, just use the `.bundle` directory itself.

 The directory is created if it does not exist.

-- `BUNDLE_DISABLE_SHARED_GEMS: '1'`
+##DISABLE_SHARED_GEMS

-    Without this, bundler does not install gems which are already present on the system.
+If different from `1`, bundler does not install gems which are already present on the system.

 With this option on it thus.

 After a `Bundler.setup`, the shared gem will *not* be visible to the program, so `require 'gem'` will fail. `bundle exec ruby a.rb` automatically does `Bundler.setup`.

 Each of the options can be set from the command line: